 Solution: To combat the forgetting curve, organizations need to ensure that their employees have the space to apply their new knowledge in the workplace and put their freshly gained skills into practice.
 This can happen in a number of ways, for example, creating and assigning experimental projects, tasking employees with sharing their new knowledge with their teams, and launching one-to-one mentorship or coaching programs.

-Challenge: Finally, organizations face challenges around recognizing and rewarding their employees for their achievements.
+Challenge: A paper certificate costs money to produce and nothing after.
+Once it lands in a recipient’s hands, the issuing organization gets no referral, no visibility, no signal that it was ever used.
 Different outcomes require different types and levels of award.
 For example, the most common award for professional development is a certificate of completion that the recipient can add to their resume and portfolio.
 More significant recognition of professional development sees employees gain promotions or awarded bonuses.
-Certificates of completion incur costs for every award that is issued but once they are in the hands of recipients they offer very little return to the issuing organization.
+The result is a recognition model that works for compliance but fails as a growth lever.

 In Summary

-In summary, the challenges faced by organizations looking to implement corporate training for employee development programs are many and varied.
+In summary, the challenges faced by organizations looking to implement training for employee development programs are many and varied.
 From determining the training needs and identifying the best training method, to maintaining employee engagement and measuring the success of training.
 Organizations need to be prepared to overcome these challenges to ensure their training is effective and sustainable.
 To do this, organizations need to approach these challenges with a clear and carefully planned strategy and a commitment to fostering a culture of learning and maintaining open communication.
-This will ensure their employee development program delivers the desired results and contributes to the long-term success of the organizationResearch how digital credentials can support and improve your employee development programs and corporate training and book a platform demo today.
-Or learn more about digital credentials, how they are used, and how they benefit issuers and recipients in our Digital Credential Buyer’s Guide.
+This will ensure their employee development program delivers the desired results and contributes to the long-term success of the organization.